lsst/LDM-PMT/index.rst

 Tracking Late Work
 ------------------

 In situations where work defined in an epic has not been completed and the cycle comes to an end, the epic must be kept ("in progress"), e.g., it should not be marked "Done" until all the work covered through that epic has been completed.
 The cycle field should be appropriately adjusted to reflect when the epic will be worked on, typically it will be next cycle (but it does not have to be.
-Such epic will be triggering schedule variance for as long as the work is not complete and the epic is marked "Done".
+Such epic will be triggering schedule variance for as long as the work is not complete and until the epic is marked "Done".

 Sprints and Boards